korney4eg/makvaz.com/content/en/post/2024-06-20-postgresql-unknown-type-during-database-restore/index.md

 ---
 layout: post
-title: Getting error with unknown variable type that used extension.
+title: PostgreSQL.
+Fixing "type does not exist" error during restoring database.
 draft: false
 ---
 _I faced an interesting issue when I tried to restore a database from a backup.
 The error said: `type "ltree" does not exist`. **ltree** is a [PostgreSQL extension](https://www.postgresql.org/docs/current/ltree.html), and this error can appear with any PostgreSQL extension.
 So how do we fix this error?_